Keeping everyone safe

 We’ve added a number of control measures to protect our visitors and team members:

 Hand sanitising stations have been installed in the toilets and around the sites at entrance to courtyard, café kiosks, and play areas etc, and we kindly ask that all visitors make use of to clean their hands regularly.

-Any payments made on site are by contactless payment only.
+Any payments made on site are by card payment only.
 This includes car parking, café kiosk and external vendors on site.

 All team members have received additional training to ensure they work safely, in line with Coronavirus procedures.

-Cyclists, runners and active walkers are recommended to use the grass alongside the tarmac path, to ensure social distancing (2m) is possible on narrow paths.
+Cyclists, runners and active walkers are recommended to use the grass alongside the tarmac path, to ensure easy passing on narrow paths.

 BBQs are not permitted in the park, as they pose a danger to the wild deer and other wildlife.